Southern California Championships: Men's event

 The inaugural men's tournament was won by Canadian born later American citizen William Henry Young who defeated Mr C. Trevelia in the All Comer's Final.
 In 1968 the event became part of the International Tennis Federation independent tour.
 In 1970 the event became part of the Grand Prix Tennis Circuit tour until 1977.
 The final tournament was won by the Mexican player Raúl Ramírez who defeated the American player Brian Gottfried.

 Women's event

 The inaugural women's tournament was won by the American player Miss Fannie Shoemaker who defeated a Miss Dexter in the All Comer's Final.

-In 1968 the event became part of the International Tennis Federation independent tour.
-In 1971 the event became part of the Virginia Slims Circuit until 1979 when it was known as for sponsorship reasons Virginia Slims of San Diego.
+In 1979 the final women's event was held that was won by Kelly Henry who defeated Lea Antonoplis.

 Locations

 The tournament was staged in different cities for the duration of its run they included: